-- A universal entitlement of up to 570 hours of free early education & childcare per year for all 3 and 4 year old's - An extended entitlement of an additional 570 hours of free early education & childcare per year for 3- and 4-year-olds per year for eligible working families. - An entitlement of up to 570 funded hours of free early education & childcare per year for the most disadvantaged eligible 2-year old's
+A universal entitlement of up to 570 hours of free early education & childcare per year for all 3 and 4 year old's

+- An extended entitlement of an additional 570 hours of free early education & childcare per year for 3- and 4-year-olds per year for eligible working families. - An entitlement of up to 570 funded hours of free early education & childcare per year for the most disadvantaged eligible 2-year old's

-In Waltham Forest we refer to the Governments free early education and childcare offer as the Free Early Education Entitlement (FEEE) and will be referred to as such throughout this document.
+In Waltham Forest we refer to the Government's free early education and childcare offer as the Free Early Education Entitlement (FEEE) and will be referred to as such throughout this document.

-Local Authorities are also required to report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents.
-The production of this CSA allows the Local Authority to meet this duty and aims to identify whether there is sufficient childcare to ensure parents are able to access their child's free early education entitlement and/or work because childcare places are available, accessible and affordable and that they are delivered flexibly in a range of highquality providers.
+Local Authorities are also required to report annually to elected Council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents.
+The production of this CSA allows us to meet this duty and aims to identify whether there is sufficient childcare to ensure parents are able to access their child's free early education entitlement and/or work because childcare places are available, accessible and affordable and that they are delivered flexibly in a range of high-quality providers.

-In line with this statutory duty the LA has, as part of this CSA, assessed information about the current and projected supply and demand of childcare for particular age ranges of children, and the affordability, accessibility and quality of provision.
+In line with this statutory duty, as part of this CSA, we have assessed information about the current and projected supply and demand of childcare for particular age ranges of children, and the affordability, accessibility and quality of provision.
 This work is undertaken by gathering data on the number of places available, take up of places and population.

-Where it is identified that there may be insufficient places, actions will be outlined to address these.
+Where it is identified that there may be insufficient places, an action plan will be developed to mitigate this.

-The LA uses this information to plan work supporting the local childcare market and to target specific areas to so that appropriate plans are put in place to ensure that supply matches demand as far as possible.
+We use this information to plan our work to support the local childcare market and to target specific areas so that appropriate plans are put in place to ensure that supply matches demand as far as possible.
 This information is also used to respond to planning, regeneration and housing development enquiries in order to secure provider contributions for the development of new additional early years and childcare places.

 These duties are set out in part A and B of the Early education and childcare statutory guidance for local authorities

-1.2 The Impact of the COVID-19 Pandemic on Childcare Provision
+2.2 The Impact of the COVID-19 Pandemic on Childcare Provision